top of page

 No time to write

-Finally, for some reason it appears few other historic Northwest mineral spring resorts have ever published their stories.
+Finally, for some reason it appears few other historic Northwest mineral spring resorts have ever published their stories either.
 Harbin Hot Springs's in-depth book and Breitenbush's modest booklet are the only known exceptions.

 Perhaps it's not so much a mystery after all that there's never been a book written on Stewart Springs.

-With ongoing operations, in it for long haul, mineral spring resorts' focus is, of necessity, kept on the present and future to stay on top of things and work at constant fine-tuning.
-No time to divert limited energies trying to unearth and make sense of some elusive vanished past.
+With ongoing operations in it for long haul, mineral spring resorts' focus is of necessity kept on the present and future to stay on top of things and work at constant day-to-day fine-tuning efforts.
+No time to divert limited energies trying to unearth and make sense of any elusive vanished past.

-More's the pity, maybe.
-As every conscious being knows (and writer reminds self), past, present and future are all one on the spiritual plane -- each constantly influencing the others in myriad ways.
+More's the pity, though.
+As every conscious being knows (and writer reminds self), the past, present and future are all one on the spiritual plane -- each constantly influencing the others in myriad ways.

-Knowing the place's past, its beginnings and evolution, can allow visitors a fuller appreciation and keener enjoyment...and give any more aware stewards a foundation of understanding for charting viable new projects to further the place in ways allowing visitors to better experience the potential healing affects of the portal.
+Knowing the place's past, its beginnings and evolution, can allow visitors a fuller appreciation and keener enjoyment...and give any more-aware stewards a foundation of understanding for charting viable new projects to further the place in ways allowing one to better experience its potential healing powers -- provided, of course, an appropriate future steward rescues the beloved realm.

 ________________________